arnavb231/arnavb_BSE_Portfolio/index.md

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/AxO99hXYjkE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My project is the Third Eye for the Blind.
+My second milestone was to make a buzzer, vibration motor and LED react similarly to the distance of an object from the ultrasonic sensor in two devices.
+How it works is the Ultrasonic sensor locates the distance of an object from itself, and through the code, the buzzer, LED, and vibration motor would react accordingly.
+As an object gets closer, the components flash faster, warning the person an object is getting closer.
+A switch controls the buzzer and vibration motor so the user can choose between vibration and sound.
+The main problem I faced while making this was the code because it was unresponsive throughout the build.
+But I was able to learn to code better and to fix errors in code better.
+My next steps would be to solder all of these parts onto a perf board and begin adding on mods to my project.
 <!--For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far